What is an optoisolator

 • It provides very good response at lower frequencies

 • Because of the unidirectional signal transfer, noise from the output side does not get coupled to the input side.

 What are the disadvantages of optical isolator

 • There is a chance for signal coupling for high power signals

 What are the applications of optoisolators

 It can be used to isolate the lower power circuits from higher power circuits and at the same time the control signals are coupled from the control circuits to the high power circuits.
 Examples for such applications are high power choppers and inverters, and AC to DC converters used for DC motor speed control.
-One of the important applications of optoisolators is to couple the base driving signals to a power transistor connected in a DC-DC chopper.
+Opto-isolators are able to couple base driving signals in order to power a transistor which is connected in a DC-DC chopper.